cattle-ops/terraform-aws-gitlab-runner/examples/runner-public/README.md

 This examples shows:

   - Usages of public subnets.
-  - Useages of multiple runner instances sharing a common cache.
+  - Usages of multiple runner instances sharing a common cache.
   - Overrides for tag naming.
   - Registration via GitLab token.
   - Auto scaling using `docker+machine` executor.